steliosbl/acute-clinical-deterioration/literature/background.md

  - Sex:
     - Males and females differ physiologically and anatomically, and their level of risk differs depending on condition and age.
 In past modelling attempts, sex has been only modestly predictive of short-term clinical risk, and many models, including the NEWS, exclude it entirely.
         - At the same time, differing socioeconomic circumstances between men and women can influence the incidence of diseases and their reaction to treatments, as well as the treatment individauls face within the healthcare system [Geensway01].
+        - We don't even consider pregnancy, a very important confounding factor [Chen21].
-        - This distinction becomes even more complex when considering gender identity rather than chromosomal sex.
+        - This distinction becomes even more complex when considering gender identity rather than chromosomal sex [Chen21].
  - Diagnoses:
     - In some cases, finding and recording an accurate diagnosis may be infeasible or even impossible in the ED context, which carries time constraints and operational pressures.
 Acutely managing patients who may be in critical condition takes priority over providing precise diagnoses.
         - In such cases, the "diagnosis" on-record is often a statement of symptoms indicating underlying disease, rather than definitively identifying the disease itself.
         - When developing a predictive model for clinical use, it may not be necessary to have definitive diagnoses for each patient as, even if helpful for the model's validity, it is not reflective of the realities of clinical practice [Lezzoni13, pp. 50].
         - Prior studies have used routinely collected administrative data as predictors of mortality risk with some success [Aylin07].
     - Patients' comorbidities were not included in the NEWS as it was intended to be a generic EWS, and replace specialised, disease-specific risk scores.
 For rapidly assessing patients, it was anticipated to reflect the physiological perturbations they cause regardless [RCP17, pp.19].
- - Social Determinants of Health (SDH):
-    - E.g. community context, economic stability, education, healthcare access have been found to be strong predictors of readmission [Mahmoudi20, pp. 4].
-    - Despite significant links between social factors and risk, health systems still do not systematically collect this data [Mahmoudi20, pp. 6-7].
-    - Several studies use Census block- or zip-level aggregate data as a routinely available proxy, but these are often too coarse to be useful.
-    - NLP on clinician's notes has shown promise.